benjbuch/octo_waffle/part_13-summarizing_tables.md

     x = .$tip, g = .$day, p.adjust.method = "hochberg", pool.sd = FALSE)))
 ```

-This approach can also be applied to the ouput of many other hypothesis
+This approach can also be applied to other hypothesis testing functions
-testing functions such as `cor.test`, `wilcox.test`, `chisq.test` etc.
+such as `cor.test`, `wilcox.test`, `chisq.test` etc.

-### Linear Regression
+### Linear Regression and Beyond

-Another example on the same lines is performing a linear regression for
+Another example on the same lines is a linear regression by group.
+Let’s
-each group of observations.
-Here, we will try to describe the
-`intensity` observed in `plate_data` as a function of the
+try to describe the `intensity` observed in `plate_data` as a function
-`concentration` used.
-This is done in R with the linear model `lm(...)`
+of the `concentration`.
+Such a model is fit in R with the linear model
-call.
+`lm(...)` call.

 ``` r
 plate_data %>%